-In a rear-entry vehicle, the wheelchair occupant enters through the rear hatch.
-In a side-entry vehicle, the wheelchair occupant enters through the side-sliding passenger door.
+Accessible minivans are available in two types of ramp entry options; side-entry and rear-entry.
+The difference between the two is how the wheelchair occupant enters the vehicles.
+In a rear-entry car, the wheelchair occupant enters through the rear hatch.
+The wheelchair occupant enters through the side-sliding passenger door in a side-entry vehicle.
 Although the side-entry conversion is more common, we have customers who prefer the rear-entry.
 Here are some facts about the two options to help you decide which will work best for you.

 Rear-Entry Wheelchair Accessible Minivans

 The rear-entry minivan has a lowered floor to make the ramp slope less of an angle when entering.
-To do this, the conversion technician cuts out the floor of the minivan from the back by the bumper to the middle bench seat or driver and front passenger seat (depending on where the wheelchair occupant prefers to be secured for transport).
+To do this, the conversion technician cuts out the minivan's floor from the back by the bumper to the middle bench seat or driver and front passenger seat (depending on where the wheelchair occupant prefers to be secured for transport).
 A new section is then welded 10" lower to the ground.
-The conversion is continued and a fold-out ramp is added to the rear bumper area where the floor was cut out.
+The conversion is continued, and a fold-out ramp is added to the rear bumper area where the floor was cut out.

-Price: The rear-entry ramp entrance is less of a modification, meaning it takes less work and time to convert because less of an area is affected during the conversion process.
-Since the conversion process is less complicated, the price of a rear-entry comes out to be slightly less expensive than a side-entry minivan.
+The rear-entry ramp entrance is less of a modification, meaning it takes less work and time to convert because less of an area is affected during the conversion process.
+Since the conversion process is less complicated, a rear-entry's price is slightly less high than a side-entry minivan.

-Ground Clearance: Since accessible minivans have lowered floors, the ground clearance is sacrificed.
-Since the rear entry does not have lowered sides and has a raised rear bumper the clearance is better than that of a side-entry vehicle.
+Since accessible minivans have lowered floors, the ground clearance is sacrificed.
+Since the rear entry does not have lowered sides and has a raised rear bumper, the clearance is better than that of a side-entry vehicle.

-Easy Entrance: To enter a rear-entry vehicle, the wheelchair user drives straight into the vehicle from the back as far as they need to go to be in the desired travel position.
-No extra turning or maneuvering is required, which is especially beneficial to individuals who cannot bend their leg, require a tilted chair or have a longer than average chair.
+To enter a rear-entry vehicle, the wheelchair user drives straight into the vehicle from the back as far as they need to go to be in the desired travel position.
+No extra turning or maneuvering is required, which is especially beneficial to individuals who cannot bend their legs, require a tilted chair, or have a longer than average chair.

-Parallel Parking: Parallel parking is not an option unless you unload the wheelchair passenger in the road before parking or pull out of the parking spot before loading the wheelchair user.
+Parallel parking is not an option unless you unload the wheelchair passenger on the road before parking or pull out of the parking spot before loading the wheelchair user.
 Parking on the end of a street is the only other way to parallel park in a rear-entry and still have access to the ramp.

 Side-Entry Wheelchair Accessible Minivans